varunrau/Quick-Query/README.md

 Installation
 ============

 This works by creating a OS X service using Automator.
 To create a service, open Automator and choose service.
 Change the action to "Run Shell Script" and set "Pass input:" to "as arguments."
+Also, select "Output replaces selected text."
 Then simply copy the following line into the field.

     python /path/to/repo/wolfram.py "$*"

+You can save it as Wolfram Alpha or whatever you want.

 That's all you need for easy Wolfram Alpha queries!